 Me and My Relationship with Work

-Managing is more than problem solving.
+How to take total responsibility for you and your career.
 (Recorded at the American Society for Training and Development International Conference)